Four Seasons Las Vegas

-If you will be traveling to Las Vegas with your family and can afford luxury accommodations, you can certainly stay at one of the deluxe Las Vegas Strip casino hotels.
-However, one option you might wish to consider instead is the non-casino hotel the Four Seasons.
-The Four Seasons is not only immediately adjacent to and connected to the Mandalay Bay Hotel and Casino (one of the closest casino hotels to McCarran International Airport); Four Seasons guests can use the pool and beach facilities of the Mandalay Bay at no additional cost.
+Four Seasons Hotel Las Vegas is not only immediately adjacent to and connected to the Mandalay Bay Hotel (one of the closest casino hotels to McCarran International Airport); Four Seasons guests can use the pool and beach facilities of the Mandalay Bay at no additional cost.
 The advantages of staying at the Four Seasons, however, instead of the Mandalay Bay include avoiding the huge crowds checking in and out at the Mandalay Bay and receiving a lot more personal attention from the staff.
 In addition, the Four Seasons Hotel has a reputation of catering more to children.
 Many other families with kids stay there, so during the course of your stay, you might even meet other guests with kids the same age as yours who can hang out with and play with your kids.

 - A kids' welcome amenity

 - Popcorn and soda on arrival for teenagers

 In addition, upon request, the Four Seasons can have your room childproofed and provide you with various other amenities you might need like these:

 - Crib and/or roll away bed(s) (additional fee)

 - Strollers (there may be an additional fee)

 - Complimentary high chairs and playpens